 Are you curious about mindfulness?
-Wondering whether it’s worth your time and effort and if it will meet your expectations by putting it into practice?
+Wondering whether it’s worth your time or will meet your expectations?

-I’ve been working with a coach three days a week for the past six months to learn about mindfulness and discovered how experiencing thoughts, feelings and sensations (and to not judge them) has actually influenced my well-being.
+I’ve been working with a coach three days a week for the past six months to learn about mindfulness and discovered how experiencing thoughts, feelings and sensations has actually influenced my well-being.